glufsaren/Rocket.Routing/README.md

 Rocket.Routing is configured with the [Autofac](http://autofac.org/) Container.
 You need to register the `RoutingModule` in your application, add this to your Autofac bootstrap code:

 	builder.RegisterModule(new RoutingModule(config));

-You should be able to use an other IoC container by replacing the configuration in `RoutingModule`.
+You should be able to use another IoC container by replacing the Autofac IoC configuration, see the `RoutingModule` for information on how to configure.

 ### Request id ###

-To track your request a request id is created when the request is handled.
-The request is available during the request and is also added to the response headers and sent to the client. by default the request id will be fetched from the `HttpRequestMessage.GetCorrelationId()` if you want to override this functionality implement the `IRequestIdService` and set up your IoC container to use your implementation that provides your id of choice.
+To track your requests a request id is created for each request when handled.
+The request id is available during the entire request and is also added to the response headers and sent to the client.
+By default the request id will be fetched from the `HttpRequestMessage.GetCorrelationId()` if you want to override this functionality implement the `IRequestIdService` and set up your IoC container to use an implementation that provides your id of choice.

-The information about the request is stored in `HttpRequestMessage.Properties` if you want to store the information in another place  implement the `IAcceptHeaderStoreService` and set up your IoC container to use your implementation that provides your id of choice.
+The information about the request is stored in `HttpRequestMessage.Properties` if you want to store the information in another place  implement the `IAcceptHeaderStoreService` and set up your IoC container to use an implementation that uses your store of choice.

 ### Vendor name ###
 To specify what domain to match, implement `IVendorNameService` and configure your implementation in the IoC container.
-It is recommended to inherit the `DefaultVendorNameService` and override the `GetName` method.
+It is recommended to inherit the `DefaultVendorNameService` and override the `GetName` method to specify your vendor name.

 ## Usage ##